 Has brutalism become mainstream?
 Did it cure the supposed lack of creativity pandemic carried by the minimalist style trend?
 Is it ok to call minimalism a trend?
 Is one better than the other?

-In this blog post, I will take a shot to not just answer these questions, but also to clarify if there are any factors that can help you choose between these two design styles, in a way, opposite “trends”, for your next project.
+In this blog post, I will take a shot to not just answer these questions, but also to clarify if there are any factors that can help you choose between minimalism and brutalism, in a way, opposite “trends”, for your next project.

 So many questions, so little time… So let’s get to it.